rav3ndust/shellbie/README.md

 `python3 mainMenu.py`

 **Enjoy**!
-Remember, LLA is a work in progress, and will see periodic updates with new functionalities.
+Remember, Shellbie is a work in progress, and will see periodic updates with new functionalities.

-### Developing For Little Linux Assistant
+### Developing For Shellbie

-LLA is meant to be **extensible**, and it should be simple to add more functionality to our Assistant.
+Shellbie is meant to be **extensible**, and it should be simple to add more functionality to our Assistant.

 To make it easy to bring extended functionality to some assistant operations, we have created **Libraries** that are imported and used when needed.
 You can find them in the **/library** folder in the repo.